-Each player has two special Event Activation Markers that permit searches by land-based aircraft of all enemy TF/TGs or Convoy Markers, and hidden naval units, on the map in a full-sea hex using the Search Table.
+Each player has two special Event Activation Markers that permit searches of all enemy TF/TGs by land-based aircraft.
 Any Allied TF with the carrier Victorious can use its aircraft to search within 6 hexes of its TF marker.
-For a TF/TG with a BB or CA/CL, this air search range is 2 hexes.
-This search is made at any time during the TF/TG's activation.
-Searches may (player's choice) be attempted against any/all enemy TF/TG markers within range during the TF/TG's activation.
+For a TF/TG with a BB or CA/ CL, this air search range is 2 hexes.
+This search is made at any time during the TF/ TG's activation.
+Searches must be attempted against any/all enemy TF/TG markers within range during the TF/TG's activation.

 10.2.1 Air Search Procedure The Search Table (Player's Aid Card) is used to resolve all search attempts by both players.
 The player with the TF/TG being searched for rolls the die secretly, and after avoiding the temptation to alter the result (play nice!), applies all modifiers called for on the Search Table.
 Possible results include:

-- No Detection: The searching player is told nothing about the enemy - Detection Gained: The searching player is told that there is an active TF/TG in the hex and it is turned over to its detected side.
+- No Detection: The searching player is told nothing about the enemy TF - Detection Gained: The searching player is told that there is an active TF/TG in the hex and it is turned over to its detected side.
 A dummy TF/TG is removed. - Ambiguous Detection: Some ambiguity is called for in the report, e.g. number of naval units by type + or -#, the detected player can "fuzzy" the number of any naval unit type present, but cannot add non-existent types into the report.
 Also, if present, a ship type must be reported as present in some number, in other words, the ambiguity allowed cannot bring a ship type total to zero.
 The types that must be mentioned in any report are CV, B, CA/CL, DD, close escort, and merchant (types MT and TA).
 All dummy TFs are removed if detected in this manner. - Accurate Detection: This is self-explanatory; all naval units must be accurately reported and any dummy TF/TGs removed.